 Ayla’s role as Network Engagement Manager means she is constantly inspired by the amazing work of our Investors for Impact.
 She is passionate about sustainability and the sense of community and purpose it brings.
 Ayla has a Bachelor of Business majoring in Sustainable Enterprise, and a Bachelor of Design majoring in Communication.
 In her spare time Ayla loves to do anything arty and spend time outdoors pottering in the garden.

-Becky is part of our Culture and Impact team.
+Becky is part of our Engagement team.
 She comes from a teaching background with a Bachelors in Education and has more recently begun a Masters of Sustainable Development Goals.
 She is interested in raising the stature of environmental education in Aotearoa New Zealand and enjoys working with a range of audiences.
 Becky spends the majority of her time in the moana whether it is diving, surfing or enjoying marine life.

 Fiona is one of NZ’s most experienced communicators of sustainability, with 25 years’ experience.
 She was speech writer for the UK’s chief sustainability advisor for four years and Oxford University’s first PR advisor on the environment.
 In NZ she has worked on sustainability communications for organisations of all sizes and at different stages of their sustainability journey since 2000.
 She has Honours and Masters degrees from the University of Cambridge, specialising in Environment and Development.